dcoeurjo/VolGallery/README.md

 A gallery of volumetric images and objects (only binary objects at this point).
 All objects are given for various grid resolution (from 256^3 to 1024^3).
-The file format is the VOL one (just an unsigned char raw file with an ASCII header).
+The file format is the VOL one ("Version 3", ASCII header and a zlib compressed unsigned char map).
 In the [tools](https://github.com/dcoeurjo/VolGallery/tree/master/tools), various tools and converter on this format are given.